fatychang/RealSense-Camera-Testing/README.md

 # RealSense-Camera-Testing
-This project contains the codes to manipulate the Intel RealSense Camera and simple image clustering, segmentation and regonition
+This project contains the codes to manipulate the Intel RealSense Camera and simple image clustering, segmentation and regonition via Python.
+PCL or open3d are the libraries we used to process the point cloud data.

+Noted: This is an ongoing project.
+New features are developing and there are some bugs need to be fixed.

-# Read_Bag_Video.py
+## Read_Bag_Video.py
 The "Read_Bad_Video" allows the program to open a simple window displaying the recorded video ( the video is recorded via the Intel Realsense Viewer).
 It is modified from the original sample code obtained from (https://github.com/IntelRealSense/librealsense/blob/development/wrappers/python/examples/read_bag_example.py).
 You may refer to it for more details.

 How to Run?